evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 660 liters.
 With the rear seat down, it is 1576 liters.
-On the roof, you can load up to 75kg.
+On the roof, you can load up to 75 kg (165,3 lbs).
 Under the hood, there is frunk with more storage room.
-This frunk is 71 liters.
-The maxium weight of the car is 2800kg, and with the base weight of 2360 kg, you can max load 440 kg, including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
-440kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.
+This frunk is 71 liters (2,5 CU FT).
+The maxium weight of the car is 2800 kg (6173 lbs), and with the base weight of 2360 kg (5203 lbs), you can max load 440 kg (970 lbs), including driver and passengers.
+Some options can increase the base weight and reduce the maximum loading weight.440kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1500, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1500, and on unbraked, it is 750 kg (3307/1653 lbs).

 {{< sitefiguresized thumb="models/xpeng/g9/g9_awd_performance/trunk_1_st.jpg" title="XPENG G9 AWD Performance" width="3000" height="2002"  >}}